AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-web-proof-prevents-conversion.md

 ---
 # Proofs: Proof prevents conversion of task or issue to project

+>[!NOTE]
+>
+>The Product team is currently evaluating this issue resolution.
+When this issue is resolved, it will be communicated in the Product Announcements and not with the Maintenance Updates.

 When a user attempts to convert a task or issue that includes a web generated proof to a project, the project is not created and the user sees the following message:

-"[!UICONTROL There was a problem copying the file] \xxxxstrong>xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx\u003C\/strong>. [!UICONTROL Please remove the file or contact support and try again.]"
+"[!UICONTROL There was a problem copying the file] \xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx\u003C\. [!UICONTROL Please remove the file or contact support and try again.]"

 **Workaround**s